-Classical stone temples are charming garden buildings which give superb panoramic views of the surrounding countryside, lawn or garden.
+Classical cast stone temples are charming garden buildings which give superb panoramic views of the surrounding countryside, lawn or garden.
 Inspired by the Ionic Roman temples of 750 BC, they are equally fitting in classical, traditional and even modern gardens and landscapes today.

-Chosen to enhance residential gardens and the landscapes of stately homes, hotels and spas around the world, garden temples add effortless, classical style.
+Chosen to enhance residential gardens and the landscapes of stately homes, hotels and spas around the world, garden temples add an effortless, classical style.
 They can be incorporated into a design scheme to draw the eye towards a key focal point, provide an elegant outside seating area, or even to showcase a treasured statue or water feature.

 Classical temples can be created using a combination of architectural components including balustrading, columns, flooring and steps.
 Generally, these components are made from natural or cast stone materials, the latter offering lots of flexibility in terms of design, and affordability.

 There are countless benefits to choosing a garden temple for your landscape.
 Firstly, they offer an elegant, sheltered space to dine and entertain family and friends throughout the warmer months.
-And when not being used during the winter, they make the ideal outside structure to showcase a statement statue, relaxing water feature, or even an elegant Christmas tree!
+And when not being used during the winter, they make the ideal outside structure to showcase a statement statue, a relaxing water feature, or even an elegant Christmas tree!

 Garden temples also add structural beauty to gardens and landscapes of all sizes and are perfect if you want to add an elegant garden building to your outside space without the grandeur and investment of a larger orangery.

-As garden temples are effectively ‘open’ on all sides without ‘walls’, thanks to them being constructed of columns, they provide unobstructed views of your landscape from any angle.
+As garden cast temples are effectively ‘open’ on all sides without ‘walls’, thanks to them being constructed of columns, they provide unobstructed views of your landscape from any angle.

 Moreover, garden temples are surprisingly affordable and as they are bespoke, can be made to order in a choice of sizes, colours and designs to suit your personal preference.
 You can view our range here.

-Both equally impressive in design, garden temples and Belvederes are ideal if you are looking for simple, elegant and practical garden building design that offers the perfect space for dining, entertaining or simply retreating to a quiet spot in the garden.
+Both equally impressive in design, garden temples and Belvederes are ideal if you are looking for a simple, elegant and practical garden building design that offers the perfect space for dining, entertaining or simply retreating to a quiet spot in the garden.

 A garden temple is usually round in design, constructed from four or more stone columns and will be crowned by a beautiful fibreglass or metal dome.